If you use social media, I’d put money on the idea that you’ve seen influencer marketing in action at some point, in some form.

 4. Product and Content Collaborations

-Instead of the one-off types of campaign, some brands have worked closely with influencers to co-create products or content.
+Instead of the one-off types of campaigns we’ve seen with the other influencer marketing examples, some brands have worked closely with influencers to co-create products or content.
 This is often seen in the beauty and fashion industries, where influencers create their own line of clothing, accessories, or beauty products under the brand.

 For example, beauty influencer Jaclyn Hill created an eyeshadow palette in collaboration with the international makeup brand Morphe.